ShinsoWolfson/Lily_Customer_Retention_AI/README.md

 - Specific business logic implemented in `flask_app/` and `scripts/`.

 The contents of these directories are for educational and portfolio purposes only.
 Reproduction, distribution, or modification for commercial purposes is strictly prohibited without prior permission.
-For inquiries about licensing or collaboration, please contact Shinso at the contact info below For more details about this project or other inquiries:
+For inquiries about licensing or collaboration, please contact Shinso at the contact info below for more details about this project or other inquiries:
 - **Email:** [wolfsonshinso@gmail.com]
 - **GitHub:** [https://github.com/ShinsoWolfson]